 In recent years, actual costs for new largescale solar projects have been cheaper than for new coal and nuclear projects.
 However, despite Australia's world-class solar resource, reported costs for new large-scale Australian solar plants have tended to be higher than in other countries.
 Reasons for higher costs for large-scale solar in Australia are likely due to higher financing and construction costs and Australia's relative lack of large-scale solar development experience compared to other countries (AiGroup 2016; AFR 2017; Figure 7).
 As the large-scale solar industry expands in Australia and increasingly compete for contracts through reverse auction processes, these prices may come down.
-Costs are falling so fast that actual as-built costs for solar and wind in Australia and overseas have been consistently cheaper than projections.

 Electricity prices from new coal power stations could rise to A\$160 per megawatt hour, while solar parks are around \$110 per megawatt hour.
-The cost of solar is expected to come down to perhaps \$50 by 2025 (BNEF 2017b)
+The cost of solar is expected to come down to perhaps \$50 by 2025 (BNEF 2017b).

-Figure 7: New solar power plants compete on cost with new coal and nuclear plants.
+Figure 7: New solar power plants cheaper than new coal and nuclear plants.
 Source: Ai Group analysis of announced projects and the Australian Power Generation Technology report 2016.